How to create an online courseMay 06, 2022

 4. What can you earn with making an online training?

-For many people, I see euro signs appear when they talk about online courses.
-Unfortunately, the reality is more obstinate.
-How much you can earn by creating an online course depends on a number of things:
+For many people, I see dollar or euro signs appear when they talk about online courses. 🤑 Unfortunately, the reality is more obstinate.
+How much you can earn by creating an online course, depends on a number of things:

 - How you market your business and your course;